Adi-Wasserman/elk-stack-azure/README.md

 Project Elk consists of building out a cloud network in Azure for a web appliction and setting up an ELK stack server to monitor its network traffic.
-The deployed and configured ELK stack included Filebeat and Metricbeat data collection tools.
+The deployed and configured ELK stack utilized Filebeat and Metricbeat data collection tools for log analysis.

 Initially created a virtual network, deployed a jump box and installed Docker to spin up an Ansible container.
 Utilized an ansible playbook to provision a DVWA web application onto two virtual machines (VMs).